clowdr-app/clowdr-app.github.io/content/resources/Organizer Guides/joining-a-live-stream-in-clowdr.md

 `youtube:https://youtu.be/cCxcsd45yEo`

-**FEATURE UPDATE:** Clowdr has deployed a page called "My Backstages".
+**FEATURE UPDATE:** Clowdr has deployed a page called "My Backstages" to make it easy for presenters to navigate to their backstage areas.

-This is available via the _My Backstages_ button in the top-left of the page - at the top of the navigation menu.
+This page available via the _My Backstages_ button in the top-left of the page - above the navigation menu.

 ![](/images/my-backstage.jpg)
-This page shows someone all their upcoming speaker backstages - and will highlight the ones they are needed at when available (in the 20 minutes before an event).
+_My Backstages_ shows each presenter all their upcoming speaker backstages - and will highlight which ones they are needed at when available (in the 20 minutes before an event).

 ![](/images/my-backstage2.jpg)

-A big button appears that a presenter can click to go directly to the room with their backstage.
+A big button appears to go directly to the room with their backstage.

 **NOTE:**